INTERACTIVE + AUDIOVISUAL

 Premiere Dec.
 2017 in exhibition Of Electronic Dreams and Mediated Realities, Lawrence, KS

 Someone Must Look is an audiovisual work that requires the presence of a viewer.
-A single participant enters the room and is seated in a chair, engaging the work which then engages the viewer.
-The concept of the piece explores how authority figures amass power by exclaiming others to be defected in some way.
+A single participant enters the room and is seated in a chair.
+This simple act causes the work to respond to the viewer.
+The work touches on how authority figures amass power by exclaiming others to be defected in some way.

 Interactive PROJECTION | 2018

-A memory space.
+Ladder is a memory space.
 Several strips of video play back recordings of those who were in the space previously.
-The work interrupts the complacency of passersby and draws attention their to others who share the space.
+The work interrupts the complacency of passersby and draws their attention to others who share the space.

 the drink you drink